We are God's People, the flock of the Lord

 Welcome to St. Vital Parish

-To view our weekly bulletin click here
+To view our weekly bulletin for: Aug.24'25 click here

 To learn how to give to the Parish please click here